poiyomi/PoiyomiDocs/docs/special-fx/emission.md

 Strength of the emission.
 Values greater than `1.0` will not change the base color as much, but will increase the amount the emission *blooms* (glows) in worlds with post processing enabled, and bloom configured.

 Generally, this value should be set between `0.0` and `1.0` for a normal effect, and `1.0` to `5.0` for a more intense effect.

+## Use Base Colors

+- `Type`: **Checkbox**

+Applies the base color as a map.
+Useful for adding highlights to a mesh, especially in combination with an emission mask.

+## Override Base Color

+- `Type`: **Checkbox**

+If enabled, the base color of the mesh will be replaced with the emission color (calculated from the combined strength of all the emission sections with Replace Base Color enabled).
+This means that the mesh, in areas with intense emission, will take on the color of the emission.

 ## Hue Shift